Liana Vincent

 Student Counselor

-Liana works with clients ages seven and up through all stages of life: children, teens, college students, young adults, preschool moms, middle age moms, couples, empty nest, grief, and older adults.
+Liana works with clients through all stages of life: children/teens (10 and up), college students, young adults, moms of all ages, couples, empty nesters, those experiencing grief, and older adults.
 We live in a broken world and can be broken in the middle of it.
 This can happen at any stage of life.
-However, broken is not our only identity; we are all also made in the image of God and each of us has a story.
+However, brokenness is not our only identity; we are all also made in the image of God and each of us has a story with chapters.
 Liana is interested in that story and helping you to discover it: lamenting the difficult and painful, discovering your pain cycle, emotionally regulating in a safe place, helping you take the next step with empathy and compassion, finding a peace cycle, and healing along the way.
-Areas of emphasis: depression, anxiety, grief, couples’, academic mentoring, trauma.
+Areas of emphasis include depression, anxiety, grief, loss, and trauma as well as premarital couples, academic advising, and career counseling.

 Education